teenrage-dev/IELTS/README.md

 # If you want to see Dropdown Menu Dropdown Menu -> $'./src/partials/drop-down-menu.html' and Delete Class is-hidden

-# If you want to see Home Before Registration WebPage you Need -> $'./src/index.html' and Delete Class visually-hidden from here ---> "<include src="./partials/sign-up.html" class="visually-hidden"></include>"
+# If you want to see Home Before Registration WebPage you Need -> $'./src/partials/home-before-reg.html' and Delete <div class='visually-hidden'> with class visually-hidden

 This project was created with Parcel.
 For dating and setting additional features [refer to documentation](https://parceljs.org/).